deis/deis/docs/managing_deis/recovering-ceph-quorum.rst

 .. important::

     Ceph refusing to do anything when it has lost quorum is a safety precaution to prevent you from losing data.
-Attempting to recover from this situation rquires knowledge about the state of your cluster, and should only be attempted if data loss is not considered catastrophic (such as when a recent backup is available).
+Attempting to recover from this situation requires knowledge about the state of your cluster, and should only be attempted if data loss is not considered catastrophic (such as when a recent backup is available).
 When in doubt, consult the Ceph and Deis communities for assistance.
 Deis recommends regular backups to minimize impact should an issue like this occur.